-- 9 The S3FT9FD/ S3FT9FC/ S3FT9FB single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications. - The CalmRISC16 CPU architecture of the S3FT9FD/ S3FT9FC/ S3FT9FB microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
-Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 11 The main security features of the S3FT9FD/ S3FT9FB integrated circuit are: - Security sensors or detectors or filters - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES Symmetric Cryptography support - Hardware True Random Number Generators (DTRNG) that meet P2 class of BSI-AIS31 (German Metric). - The IC Dedicated Software includes: - A DTRNG library built around Hardware DTRNG together with a DTRNG application note that meet the "standard" level of ANSSI requirements (French metric) as well as P2 class of BSI-AIS31 (German Metric). - 12 Note that only the Triple DES algorithm belongs to the TOE, not the Single DES. - 13 The TOE consists of the following Hardware and Software:
+The S3FT9FA single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications.

+The CalmRISC16 CPU architecture of the S3FT9FA microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
+Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access.

+The main security features of the S3FT9FA integrated circuit are:

+- Security sensors or detectors or filters - Dedicated hardware mechanisms against side-channel attacks - Secure DES Symmetric Cryptography support - Hardware True Random Number Generators (DTRNG FRO) that meet P2 class of BSI-AIS31 (German Metric). - The IC Dedicated Software includes: - A DTRNG FRO library built around Hardware DTRNG FRO together with a DTRNG FRO application note that meets some of ANSSI requirements as well as P2 class of BSI-AIS31 (German Metric).